 Skydiving is NOT for you.
-Do NOT enrol on any type of skydiving course.
+Do NOT enroll on any type of parachute course.

-You want the lowest possible risk but are prepared to accept an injury rate of up to 1 in 1,500 (male) or up to 1 in 900 (female), you are not very fit, you are not self-confident, you want to avoid prolonged training, you just want the experience of a jump but do not yet wish to commit to regular skydiving.
+(b) You want the lowest possible risk but are prepared to accept an injury rate of up to 1 in 1600 (male) or up to 1 in 1200 (female), you are not very fit, you are not self confident, you want to avoid prolonged training, you just want the experience of a jump but do not yet wish to commit to regular skydiving.

 Tandem skydiving may be the best choice for you to consider.

-You are fit and self-confident and are prepared to commit time to training.
+(c) You are fit and self-confident and are prepared to commit time to training.
 You would enjoy the challenge and thrill of a solo jump and the satisfaction of being responsible for yourself in the sky.
 You may wish to become a competent skydiver.
-You can accept an initial injury rate of up to about 1 in 200 (male) or up to 1 in 100 (female).
+You can accept an initial injury rate of up to about 1 in 250 (male) or up to 1 in 150 (female).

-Static line (Category System) or AFF may be the best choices for you to consider.
+Static line (RAPS) or AFF may be the best choices for you to consider.

 Make a realistic assessment of your own fitness and decide on your priorities and desires.